 Deployed fighters can be moved to different quadrants of the battle during the movement phase, which occurs between deployment and combat phases.

-Each month one settlement will have a market tax hike, where market taxes for that settlement will double for the duration of the month.
+Each month one settlement will have a market tax hike, where market taxes will double for the month.

-Free play mode allows you to build up your merchant empire without worrying about any pesky overarching narrative or starting debts to be repaid!
+Free play mode lets you build up your merchant empire without worrying about any pesky overarching narrative or starting debts to be repaid!

-Cart parts are unique items that can be fitted to your cart to offer distinct bonuses or to help specialise certain stats!
+Cart parts are unique items that can be fitted to your cart to offer distinct bonuses or to help specialize certain stats!

 This Merchant Life will save your progress every time you reach a settlement or exit back to the title menu.